 In the real estate business, change is one of the rare constants!
 Changes may be caused by changes in Development Control rules, value engineering, request from end-user or an improvement considered necessary by the owner.
 This coupled with the fact that complete design engineering is rarely completed at the time of awarding the contracts, the Lump Sum type of contract is not considered suitable.
 This is perhaps the reason why the Lump Sum contracts are not much in vogue in real estate.

-We will be surprised if this type of contract becomes a norm in the near future!
+We will be surprised if this type of contract becomes the norm in the near future!